-DOUBT (November 3-13, 2011) by composer Douglas Cuomo and librettist John Patrick Shanley).
+DOUBT (November 3-13, 2011) by composer Douglas Cuomo and librettist John Patrick Shanley.
 The opera was commissioned by Minnesota Opera and received its world premiere there on January 26, 2013.
+Learn more here.

 CHAMPION (October 18-28, 2012) by composer Terence Blanchard and librettist Michael Cristofer.
-Champion was co-commissioned by Opera Theatre of St. Louis and Jazz St. Louis.
-The world premiere of OTSL took place on June 15, 2013.
+Champion was co-commissioned by Opera Theatre of St. Louis and Jazz St. Louis, and the world premiere took place on June 15, 2013.